UnskilledFreak/Freakylay/README.md

 The old Info:
 I kept it because of nostalgia and to have all of its versions listed, so basically the following info is still true for Freakylay Versions less than 3:
-~~An alternative and customizable overlay for [DataPuller Mod](https://github.com/kOFReadie/DataPuller) which lets you choose your own style.~~
+An alternative and customizable overlay for [DataPuller Mod](https://github.com/kOFReadie/DataPuller) which lets you choose your own style.
-~~Its based on the [original overlay by kOF.Readie](https://github.com/kOFReadie/BSDP-Overlay) with some tweaks and a completely new way of displaying scores, combo, player health, accuracy and much more!~~
+It's based on the [original overlay by kOF.Readie](https://github.com/kOFReadie/BSDP-Overlay) with some tweaks and a completely new way of displaying scores, combo, player health, accuracy and much more!
-~~I am planning to implement HTTPStatus as well so the overlay would work with both mods :)~~
+I am planning to implement HTTPStatus as well so the overlay would work with both mods :)

 # Index: